Radio Elshinta: Media Group

-Elshinta has its own media group, consists of Elshinta Magazine, Elshinta.com, Jakarta local TV station Elshinta TV, and Fit Radio.
+Elshinta has its own media group, consisting of: Elshinta Magazine, Elshinta.com, Jakarta local TV station Elshinta TV, and Fit Radio.

 Influence

-In 2016 Jakarta Attack and 2018 Surabaya Attack, Elshinta broadcast updates and commentaries about that terrorism event.
-However, Elshinta was warned by the Broadcasting Commission (KPI) due to spreading news about a fake explosion in 2016 Jakarta Attack.
-Elshinta said that they never spread that hoax news.
+Elshinta broadcast updates and commentaries during the 2016 Jakarta Attacks and 2018 Surabaya Attack.
+Elshinta was warned by the Broadcasting Commission (KPI), however, for spreading news about a fake explosion during the 2016 Jakarta Attacks.
+Elshinta claimed that they never spread such news.